SaranshDev07/SaranshDev07/README.md

 - **Email**: saranshdev07@gmail.com

 ## 🚀 Fun Fact

-When I'm not coding, I enjoy  hiking, exploring new coffee shops, games.
+I enjoy hiking, exploring new coffee shops and playing football when I'm not coding.

 ---